 At Dirac Science Library art exhibitions will be mounted on the main floor in the hallway surrounding the central stairwell and elevators.
 There is a display system in place with 4 sections of railing equipped with rods for hanging that are each 4 feet long below the rail.
 This space can accommodate 10-15 hanging works, depending on the size and weight.
+We ask that applicants have a minimum of 10 small to medium-sized works to exhibit.
+Applications with fewer works may be considered if the artwork is larger in size.
 The exhibition space is freely open to the public during hours of library operation.
 View images below for an idea of space and exhibit potential.

 Space at Strozier Library coming soon.

 FSU Libraries are dedicated to the ideals of diversity, inclusion, and equity.
 We endeavor to embody those ideas every day in all of our work.
 As such, successful applications should speak to the Libraries’ values of diversity, inclusivity, community, collaboration, equity, and belonging and should not be offensive or exclusionary toward any individual persons or groups.

 Exhibitions must fit within the space provided and be installed using the existing display system.
 Installations may not obscure or impede usage of library signage, electrical equipment, or doors.
 Applicants are encouraged to visit the space to become familiar with available natural and electrical lighting as no additional lighting is available.
 Please see the full Exhibition Expectations document for more information about exhibition logistics.